-Today, the complexity of datacenter IT environment is continuously growing as the amount of data increases and applications demand more compute power with more infrastructure components needed to support it.
+Today, the complexity of data center IT environment is continuously growing as the amount of data increases and applications demand more compute power with more infrastructure components needed to support it.
 At the same time, IT departments should always be able to provision resources instantly while maintaining flexibility and scalability of the infrastructure to handle unpredictable data growth.

 Hyperconverged infrastructure simplifies the work of system administrators by allowing them to manage and monitor the entire IT infrastructure from a “single pane of glass”.
 The hardware footprint is significantly reduced since all components are tightly integrated and delivered in a single building block.

 Such infrastructure provides higher flexibility, allowing not only to Scale Up by adding more drives, memory, or CPUs, but also to scale-out by adding additional cluster nodes.
-More to say, HCI deployment and operational costs become significantly lower with less hardware to purchase and maintain.
+More to say, HCI deployment and operational costs become significantly lower with less hardware to purchase and maintain

 Hyperconverged architecture simplifies management by combining all nodes into a single resource pool.
 This allows managing aggregated resources across individual nodes from a single pane of glass instead of having a set of separate management interfaces for different components.

-Hyperconvergence allows organizations to deploy different applications in a shared resource pool without worrying about the I/O blender which affects VM performance.
+The hyperconverged environment allows organizations to deploy different applications in a shared resource pool without worrying about the I/O blender which affects VM performance.
 Hyperconverged infrastructure’s mix of different storage types enables systems to handle both random and sequential workloads smoothly.
 Since HCI is VM-centric, it allows the system to see through the I/O blender and to optimize individual VMs based on their I/O profile.

 Hyperconvergence also is suitable for deploying virtual desktop infrastructures (VDI) as it solves all the challenges around VDI.
 First, HCI scales out by adding additional nodes, simultaneously increasing both compute and storage resources.
 Provisioning new virtual desktops becomes easier as new CPU, RAM, and storage resources become automatically available to the common resource pool.
-Further, hyperconverged systems usually feature several data optimization technologies, such as deduplication and compression.
-As the result, storage density increases since virtual desktops take less space at the storage layer.
+Further, HCI systems usually feature several data optimization technologies, such as deduplication and compression.
+As a result, storage density increases since virtual desktops take less space at the storage layer.